exercism/java/exercises/concept/need-for-speed/.meta/design.md

 This exercise could benefit from the following rules in the [analyzer]:

 - `actionable`: If the student used a loop in the `tryFinishTrack()` method, encourage it to explore a different approach.
+- `actionable`: If the student used a conditional statement like `if/else` or ternary expressions in the `batteryDrained` method, encourage it to explore a different approach.

 If the solution does not receive any of the above feedback, it must be exemplar.
 Leave a `celebratory` comment to celebrate the success!